expectopatronm/FAQ-Generation-and-SQuaD-Style-QA-Answering-System/README.md

-# Tech Challenge for Senior PreDevelopment AI Engineer - Intelligent Cockpit & Body (m/f/d)

-Thank you for your application for our vacant position as (Senior) PreDevelopment AI Engineer (https://cariad.technology/de/en/careers/jobdetail.jobid3398.html).
-We would like to invite you to a little tech challenge to further evaluate your skills.
-Therefore we prepared two use cases.

-## General info
-* you have a two days' time frame to solve **one** of the use cases below
-* pick whichever use case you prefer
-* your two day's time frame starts when receiving the invite to the repository
-* you are free to use any local machine if applicable and available or any cloud solution of your preference, e.g. Google Colab
-* please submit your solution (code, data, result) in time - we will check the `git log -n 1` timestamp ;) - with a commit to the remote of this repository; you don't need to commit your model
-* the main focus will be on your approach and the reasoning behind it as well as the code quality and if applicable the scalability - not the actual performance of the model
-* please use Python for your solution as it's our teams preference
-* we will, if haven't already, setup a meeting to discuss your solution shortly after your two days' time frame

-## Use Case 2 - NLP
-In our team we started to experiment with Transformer (e.g T5) and Bert-like models.
-In this challenge you have to come up with your own use case in the car domain.
-By car domain we mean that the content of the data you use is directly related to cars.
-Examples might be customer reviews about cars or manuals.
-In most circumstances specific datasets in the car domain are not available other then the known open-source data sets (e.g. Squad).

-* Come up with your own car domain nlp use case
-* Generate car domain data for your use case synthetically or find alternative ways of getting data from additional sources.
-* Use any type of Transformer or Bert-like model and ML framework you prefer (e.g. Tensorflow or Pytorch) to solve your use case
----
 ## Ideation
 * **Personalized Voice Sampling for Cockpit Interaction**: Change the voice of the cockpit speech assistant by sampling a user preferred voice.
 * **Single Handed Sign Language Recognition for Inclusitivity focussed Cockpit Interaction**: Enable speech impaired individuals to be able to interact with the cockpit voice assistant via sign language.